-To help raise awareness about the occurrence of lung cancer in women, to erase the stigma of smoking associated with lung cancer, and to provide support and empowerment for women and their families facing a diagnosis of lung cancer and through survivorship.
+To help raise awareness about the occurrence of lung cancer in women, to erase the stigma of smoking associated with lung cancer, and to provide support and empowerment for women and their families facing a diagnosis of lung cancer.

 There is hope!
 The Lung Cancer Forum is made up of many women who are successfully battling lung cancer or who have been cured of lung cancer.

 Started in 2006, the Lung Cancer Forum is a community of lung cancer patients, survivors, physicians, researchers, friends and advocates.
 We share the goal of expanding support services and improving quality of life for lung cancer patients and survivors, through education, conversation, and coordinated action.
 The Women’s Lung Cancer Forum is supported by a cooperation between the Brigham and Women’s Hospital and Massachusetts General Hospital.

 Yolonda Colson, M.D., Ph.D. is the founder of the Women’s Lung Cancer Forum.
 She is the chief for the Division of Thoracic Surgery at Massachusetts General Hospital and the Hermes C. Grillo professor of surgery at Harvard Medical School.
 She specializes in surgical treatment of lung cancer with a specific interest in increasing and improving the identification and treatment of lung cancer.
 She is also interested in understanding the differences of lung cancer in women.